ITZMEJACK/FLAMES-GAME-CODE/README.md

 Relationship Prediction: Love
 ```

-## Contributing

-If you would like to contribute to the development of this Flames game or have suggestions for improvement, please follow the [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - The Flames algorithm used in this game is a popular concept and widely known.